 Terraform Cheat Sheet

-• An open source provisioning declarative tool that based on Infrastructure as a Code paradigm
+• A provisioning declarative tool based on Infrastructure as Code paradigm, now licensed under BSL 1.1 (source-available, not open-source since v1.6)

 • Helps to evolve the infrastructure, safely and predictably

-• Applies Graph Theory to IaaC and provides Automation, Versioning and Reusability
+• Applies Graph Theory to IaC and provides Automation, Versioning and Reusability

 • Terraform is a multipurpose composition tool: